DanielAtanasovski/RMIT-Projects/readme.txt

 to try to keep the project as simple as possible, keeping one class, 'Game', as the middleman.
 Keeping the project simple was a priority over making the project over-engineered with long sub-class hierachies and a web of interconnections that can seem overly confusing for a simple concept.

+- Asteroids have text to represent health, which can be disabled by commenting out the two lines in the draw function of the 'Asteroid' class

+known issues:
 - The game stops updating asteroids on game end... still struggling to understand why that is...

+- Explosions explode in seemingly random positions.

 Controls: